 Mystic Hurricane

-The Mystic Hurricane Band is a Houston, TX based Zydeco, Blues and Swamp Funk band fronted by Doug Legacy, who is originally from Houston but now resides in Los Angeles, California.
+The Mystic Hurricane Band is a Houston band that plays Zydeco music, Blues, and Swamp Funk.
+The band is fronted by Doug Legacy, who originally hails from Houston but currently resides in Los Angeles, California.

 Our Expertise